 Programs and services for Aboriginal students and communities are located all across the Vancouver campus, and units such as MOA (Museum of Anthropology) are showcases for Aboriginal culture.
 The First Nations Longhouse, however, is unique as a central hub for programming and services for Aboriginal students, the university, and the wider community.

 The Longhouse opened in 1993 and is a prize-winning building that reflects the architectural traditions of the Northwest Coast and operates as a venue for public programming, student and program meetings, and many other functions.
 It is also a centre for Aboriginal students with study and social spaces, a computer lab, and access to tutoring, counselling, and many other forms of support, including the expert research help available at the adjacent Xwi7xwa Library.
-The Longhouse also houses the Indigenous Teacher Education Program (NITEP), the First Nations House of Learning (FNHL), and a range of student organizations.
+The Longhouse also houses the Indigenous Teacher Education Program (NITEP), the First Nations House of Learning (FNHL), and hosts a range of student organizations.

 When not used by UBC Indigenous programs, the Longhouse’s Sty-Wet-Tan Great Hall is available for rent.

 First Nations House of Learning